kreardon48/personal-pgatour/README.md

 ### leaderboard_analytics_pipeline
 <img src="./orchestration/leaderboard_analytics_pipeline.png">

+## Project Updates - August2024
+Analytics has taken over the sports world, so much so we have sports fans arguing about whether momentum is real or not.
+Like any sports fanatic who too loves data, I have become enthralled with the availabile statistics for proffesional golf.
+Given this enthusiasim, I thought it would be cool to try and build out a Live Tournament Stat Tracker, and Live Leaderboard that would replicate what viewers see when tuning into live broadcast of proffesional golf.

+In order to begin this part of the project, I first had to create data that could be used to simulate a live tournament stream.
+The process of creating this simulated stream can be found in ./streamData/streamData_prep.py.

+Essentially what we have done is taken the USGA Pace of Play governance rules which outlines the expected time a group should finish a hole based on the number of players per group.
+Then using their tee-time, we can create time-stamped for each players score by hole.

+I have been expirementing with various ways to incorporate streaming data with stored historical data.
+For our purpose we have raw historical data stored in S3, but are using Google BigQuery to analyze our data, and build down stream statistical tables with our dbt_pgatour models.

+For that reason, in ./streamData/kafkaProducer.py, I have a kafkaProducer, along with an approach to send data to a AWS Kinesis Data Stream, as well as sending records to Google BigQuery via GCP's Python module.
+In ./streamData/kafkaConsumer.py, I have provided the process to ingest data from a Kafka stream, and archived code to send those records to AWS S3, that could then later be used with AWS Glue.
+However, for the time being, I have continued with sending the streaming records to GBQ, and will then build additional dbt models to provide the neessary statistics.

 ## Next Steps

 Now that the first phase of the project is complete, Phase2 Goals will consist of:
-1. Implement data models using dbt, data build tool, into the Analytics Pipeline.
-I have already begun building out various dbt models, see the .sql files in ./models.
-2. Implement CDC (Change Data Capture) to orchestrate the process of keeping the AWS S3 Bucket current with the results of future PGA Tournaments in the /schedule_data/tournament_fact file in the AWS S3 Bucket.
+1. Implement CDC (Change Data Capture) to orchestrate the process of keeping the AWS S3 Bucket current with the results of future PGA Tournaments in the /schedule_data/tournament_fact file in the AWS S3 Bucket.

 ## Acknowlegements